rust-lang/book/src/ch03-02-references-and-borrowing.md

 1. At any given time, you may have _either_, but not both of:
     1. One mutable reference.
-    2. Any number of immutable references .
+    2. Any number of immutable references.
 2. References must always be valid.

 Next, let's look at a different kind of reference: slices.